selsta/hlsdl/README.md

 ----

 - Multithreading (Only reason I've written this program)
-- Support more kinds of encryption
+- Support for SAMPLE-AES and other encryption types.
 - Verbose and error log system
 - Use of a tmpfolder
 - openssl and libavformat in program instead of sytemcall
+- Windows